Antwan Wilson: Early life and education

 Wilson was born in Wichita, Kansas, about 1972.
 He has one younger brother and one younger sister.
 He grew up in Wichita and in Lincoln, Nebraska, and for most of this time his mother was single.
 The family was very poor, and Wilson's mother had to work several jobs to support her children.
 He often lived in areas where drug use and drug dealing, violence, and gangs were common.

 Antwan was, by his own admission, shy and somewhat insecure as a child.
 He attended local public schools in Wichita and Lincoln, and the family moved frequently so that the Wilson children could attend better schools.
-He graduated from Lincoln High School (where he was one of only a handful of minority students).
+He graduated from Lincoln High School (where he was one of only a handful of minority students in upper-level classes).

 Wilson's mother broke her back in a workplace injury when he was a senior in high school.
 He decided to attend college at a local institution of higher learning so that he could remain at home and assist with her recovery while getting a degree.
 He attended Nebraska Wesleyan University, where he received a Bachelor of Arts degree in history-social science education.
 Wilson entered college intending to be a pre-law major, with the goal of attending law school and becoming a civil rights attorney.
 But in his sophomore year, he and a close friend began discussing how education plays a role in ending poverty and racism.
 During spring break, they traveled to Chicago, Illinois, where they observed the classroom teaching style of Linda Murray, an award-winning educator at Hyde Park Career Academy.
 Wilson began adding education classes, and in time switched his major.

 In 2000, Wilson received his master's degree in educational leadership from Friends University in Wichita.

-Wilson graduated in 2014 from Broad Superintendents Academy, an unaccredited private certification program established by billionaire Eli Broad to train urban educational administrators in leadership skills.
+Wilson graduated in 2014, from Broad Superintendents Academy, an unaccredited private certification program established by billionaire Eli Broad to train urban educational administrators in leadership skills.

 Early career

 Wichita and Lincoln

 After graduation, Wilson resolved to teach for at least five years.
 He spent a year teaching in Raleigh, North Carolina, and then three years teaching at a high school in Wichita.
 He also coached basketball and track.
 In 1999, Wilson accepted a job as an assistant principal at Lincoln High School in Lincoln, Nebraska, but left after a year to take a position as assistant principal at Wichita South High School.
-Wilson was appointed principal at Wichita's Pleasant Valley Middle School, the first time he taught in a school where most of the students came from poverty-stricken backgrounds and were under-performing.
+Wilson was appointed principal at Wichita's Pleasant Valley Middle School.
 Wilson adopted the motto "Success for all.
 No excuses." during his time at Pleasant Valley, and implemented a number of programs for students, faculty, and parents to boost attendance, reduce discipline problems, and improve learning.